01Sample auditInspect the output

 Allowed

-Summarize source notes, group open items, draft agenda options, flag missing facts, and prepare a source list.
+Summarize source notes, group open items, and draft agenda options.
+Flag missing facts and prepare a source list.

 02